subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 Figure 15: Illustrating Frustration

 It was suggested that the random spins orientations were being caused as result of the fact that it is impossible to satisfy all the inter node spin couplings at the same time.
 This results in a phenomenon called 'frustration' and arises whenever there exists a loop in which the product of the spins is negative.
 This is illustrated in the right hand side of above figure: The node in the upper vertex has a anti-ferromagnetic coupling with the node on the left, as a result of which its spin oriented downwards.
-But not the spin on the right side is in a conundrum.
-Since it has a ferromagnetic coupling with the other nodes, it doesn't have a one best spin configuration that it can settle to in equilibrium.
-As sresult it, in some cases it can settle in to UP spin configurations and in other casees to the DOWN spin, and it chooses one of these at random.
+But now the spin on the right side is in a conundrum.
+Since it has a ferromagnetic coupling with the other nodes, it doesn't have a one best spin configuration that it can settle to in equilibrium (at $T=0$).
+As sresult it, in some cases it can settle in to an UP spin configurations and in other casees to the DOWN spin, and it chooses one of these at random.
 As a result there is a proliferation of metastable states i.e., a spin glass system can have many more than two phases in low temperature equilibrium, and unlike a ferromagnet, the spin configuration in a phase can look random.
-The randomness in the ferromagnetic material gradually decreases as the temperature is reduced, and ultimately it becomes completely ordered at $T=0$.
-The randomness in a spin glass on the other hand becomes "frozen" as the temperature is reduced, and it maintains the randomness even at $T=0$.
+The thermal randomness in a ferromagnetic material gradually decreases as the temperature is reduced, and ultimately it becomes completely ordered at $T=0$.
+The frustration driven randomness in a spin glass on the other hand becomes "frozen" as the temperature is reduced, and it maintains the randomness even at $T=0$.
 We will see in the next section that there are some order parameters that are able to capture the frozen disorder in a spin glass.

 ![](https://subirvarma.github.io/GeneralCognitics/images/stat16.png)

 Figure 15: Energy Landscape in Spin Glasses

 It was realized pretty early in the study of spin glasses that below the critical temperature their free energy landscape is quite unlike that for magnetic ferromagnetic materials.
 It contains multipe peaks and valleys as shown in figure 14 and these seem to be quite random.
 From Landau theory we know that a phase corresponds to a minima of the free energy, which leads to the observation that a spin glass can have an infinite number of phases potentially.
 But is there an order that exists within this randomness?
-The discovery of such an order turned out to be a very difficult theoretical problem, and the solution did not emerge for another three decades until the mid-1980s and it won Giorgio Parisi the Nobel Prize in 2021.
+The discovery of such an order turned out to be a very difficult theoretical problem, and the solution did not emerge for another three decades until the mid-1980s and it won Giorgio Parisi the Nobel Prize in Physics in 2021.
 It also turned out that the solution to the spin glass problam had a wide range of applicability to other difficult problems which involved dis-ordered states, for example in biology, aritficial neural networks and combinatorial optimization.

 ### Spin Glass Models: Edwards Anderson (EA) and Sherrington Kirkpatrick (SK) Models